ecrm77/PFiller/README.md

 - Add Chromedriver to the "res" folder.

-## Run the Application in IDEA and setup.
+## Run the Application in IDE and setup.

 - Click on "Run" to start the Application
 - Choose a username and password